Pacific and Asian Law (LWPA)

 LWPA 564 International Criminal Law (3) Designed to give an understanding of international criminal law.
 Will review all aspects of international criminal law from substantive international crimes to criminal liability and sentencing by domestic and international tribunals.
 LAW majors only.

 LWPA 565 Law and Society in Korea (3) Provides students with an understanding of the law, society, and legal systems in Korea.
 Areas of law including constitutional, civil, criminal, and business are discussed.
 Emphasis on South Korea.
 Law majors only.

 LWPA 575 (Alpha) Topics in International Legal Studies (V) Selected topics presented by faculty members or visiting scholars, focusing upon subjects in the Pacific and Asian area.
-(C) China; (G) global; (J) Japan; (K) Korea; (P) Pacific; (S) Southeast Asia.
-Repeatable six times for (C), (J), (K), (P), (S); not repeatable for (G).
+(B) business; (C) China; (G) global; (H) Philippines; (J) Japan; (K) Korea; (P) Pacific; (S) Southeast Asia.
+LAW majors only for (B) and (H).
+Repeatable six times for (C), (J), (K), (P), (S); repeatable five times, up to 18 credits for (B), (H); not repeatable for (G).

 LWPA 577 Japanese Business Law (V) Focus on the legal environment facing foreign businesses operating in Japan.
 Includes consideration of the business environment and culture, issues relating to governmental oversight, contract consciousness, corporate law, and dispute resolution.
 Uses the example of an actual joint venture between an American and a Japanese company as a tool for studying the relevant issues from a practical perspective.